 Now that you have a better understanding of how Shorby can help you, let’s go hands-on and I’ll show you what it’s like to work with Shorby’s various features.

 The Shorby dashboard is pretty simple – you’ll see:

 - Some basic analytics for landing pages/links that you’ve already created

-Then, you’ll see options to create the three elements that I highlighted earlier:
+Then, you’ll see options to create the two elements that I highlighted earlier: